Mike Leflar | Associate Head Coach

 “I’m very excited to have the opportunity to welcome Mike to the University of Massachusetts,” said head coach Tory Verdi upon hiring Leflar.
 “I feel that his level of experience and knowledge of the game will greatly improve our program.
 His resume speaks volumes.
 He has impacted every single program that he has been a part of and we expect him to do the same here.”

-At Northeastern, Leflar was promoted from assistant coach to associate head coach prior to the 2017-18 campaign.
-In his final year in Boston, the Huskies won 16 games including a program-record 11 victories in the CAA, capping the season with a trip to the WBI Tournament.
+Prior to UMass, Leflar spent 2015-18 at Northeastern, including his final year as associate head coach.
+The Huskies won 16 games in 2017-18 including a program-record 11 victories in the CAA, capping the season with a trip to the WBI Tournament.
 That marked the program’s first postseason appearance since 1999.

 Leflar came to Northeastern following a stint as Binghamton’s associate head coach in 2014-15.
 In his one season in New York, he spearheaded recruiting initiatives and was instrumental in beginning the rebuilding process for the Bearcats.